Bronchitis Treatment Doctor Q&A

 Bronchitis, a common winter infection, is a medical condition in which the lining of the respiratory tract (e.g., bronchi) becomes inflamed.
-Here at Pine Knob, we know the signs and symptoms of bronchitis, and are here to provide you with excellent treatment regimens.
-Call our clinic today or access our Telemedicine services online for more information.
+Here at Pine Knob, we know the signs and symptoms of bronchitis and are here to provide you with excellent treatment regimens.
+Contact our clinic today.

 If you suspect that you may have bronchitis, be sure to get plenty of rest and drink lots of fluids.
 Over-the-counter pain relievers can also help relieve aches and pains (e.g., Tylenol, DayQuil/NyQuil).
 Lastly, using a humidifier will also help expand the inflamed airways and expel mucus.
 Be sure to follow all instructions on any medication you consume and notify your doctor of any questions or concerns you may have.